-Consider removing chemicals and other hazardous waste from your house before your baby becomes mobile, or ensure that they're stored safely and securely.
-If you're disposing of hazardous household waste it's best to contact your local council for information on how to dispose of hazardous waste.
+Store chemicals and other hazardous waste safely.
+Or remove them from your house before your baby becomes mobile.
+Contact your local council for information on disposing of hazardous household waste.

 Save money and excess packaging by making your own baby food.
 Ice cube trays can be used to freeze food in small portions for later use.
 Heat food in microwaves in glass or in specifically labelled microwave-safe containers.
 Reducing food waste is another way to save money and minimise your impact on the environment.

-CSIRO research shows that Australians are throwing away over one billion disposable nappies each year, with each of these taking up to 300 years to decompose.
+CSIRO research shows that Australians are throwing away over one billion disposable nappies each year.
+Each of these takes up to 300 years to decompose.

 A decision on cloth versus disposable nappies may seem like a clear choice, but each option has environmental impacts.
 The impact of cloth nappies comes mainly from the water and energy used to wash and dry the nappies.
 The biggest impact of disposable nappies comes from production and disposal.

 Choice estimates a baby will use about 6500 nappies from birth to toilet training so it's well worth considering your options.
-Cloth nappies are available in many styles from the traditional terry towelling squares to fitted modern cloth nappies with Velcro or snap closures.
-You might want to choose cloth nappies for some of the time, but use disposables when you are travelling or for overnight stays—there's no single answer that suits every family.
+Cloth nappies are available in many styles from traditional terry towelling squares to fitted modern cloth nappies with Velcro or snap closures.
+You could use cloth nappies for some of the time, but use disposables when you travel.
+There's no single answer that suits every family.